Meeting rooms are sterile, rental halls either airless or drafty, so next time why not plan a B&B event?

 Stone Chalet B&B Inn & Event Center in a quiet Ann Arbor neighborhood near University of Michigan offers 10 guest rooms, all with private bathrooms.
 Six have fireplaces; four have balconies overlooking the gardens.
 But Stone Chalet B&B also gets major props as a place to hold events.
 Hold a sit-down dinner for up to 24 people in the formal dining room.
 Or, in the inn’s adjacent Mid-Century Modern event hall, plan a wedding, business retreat or a concert for up to 100 people.
 (See photo at the top of this article.)

-With owners who are an executive chef and an experienced event planner, Ginkgo Tree Inn Bed and Bistro in Mount Pleasant offers multiple venues for groups of different sizes.
+With owners who are an executive chef and an experienced event planner, Ginkgo Tree Inn Bed and Breakfast in Mount Pleasant offers multiple venues for groups of different sizes.
 The on-site restaurant can seat up to 32.
 A backyard patio overlooking the Chippewa River and a park is great in season for groups up to 60.
 They can erect a tent for parties of up to 200.
 Or they can take their very successful catering truck to another mid-Michigan site of your choice.

 Among larger B&Bs especially, you’ll need to plan way ahead for an event at Stone Chalet B&B Inn & Event Center on, for example, a University of Michigan football Saturday.
 Or at Antiquities’ Wellington Inn in Traverse City during the Cherry Festival.
 Or at Presque Isle Lodge in Northeast Lower Michigan during beach season.
 Or at Saravilla B&B in Alma on a parents weekend at Alma College.
 Or at The Morris Estate in Niles on any weekend during the fair-weather months because it is such a classy and popular wedding and event venue.